-Matthew Margulies is vice president of China operations for the US-China Business Council.
+Matthew Margulies is senior vice president of China operations for the US-China Business Council.
 In this role in Beijing, he oversees USCBC’s government affairs and advocacy strategy in China and provides policy analysis oversight.
 Most recently, he worked as director of the US Chamber of Commerce’s China Center, where he was responsible for promoting and executing US Chamber advocacy and programs relating to US trade and investment policy.
 Prior to that he was China Practice Lead and Senior China Analyst for Crumpton Group LLC, a boutique strategic analysis and political risk consulting firm, as well as in roles with USCBC based in Washington, DC, and with the Chinese state-owned enterprise China Unicom Group.

 Matt relishes his return to USCBC as head of China operations in part because of this consequential moment in history.
 “USCBC is one of few organizations where you can make real contributions that shape the US-China relationship.
 We engage with a range of stakeholders across the US and Chinese governments and private sectors, so those contributions can be at the micro level—like helping a company understand investment incentives from a local government—or at the macro level—like advocating for negotiating objectives in bilateral trade deals.”